githubnext/eea/docs/report.md

 We also developed a suite of 30 test cases that cover a wide range of software development scenarios, including internationalization, accessibility, and feature addition.
 These used the command-line tool to extract, edit, and apply changes to codebases.
 The test cases were designed to be representative of real-world software development scenarios.

-During 2024, the EEA demonstrator eventually became a more broad-reaching project called [Copilot Workspace](https://github.blog/news-insights/product-news/github-copilot-workspace/) with a different conceptual basis.
-The focus on Extract-Edit for expressing change intent was largely dropped in favour of using explicit GitHub issues or hand-written tasks.
+During 2024, the EEA demonstrator influenced a more broad-reaching project called [Copilot Workspace](https://githubnext.com/projects/copilot-workspace) with a different conceptual basis.
+The focus on Extract-Edit for expressing change intent was removed.
 Only one vestige of Extract-Edit was retained: the initial "How do I fix this issue" wrote both an "original" specification and the "proposed" specification - effectively automating the Extract-Edit steps based on an issue or task.
 This proved an effective and human-friendly initial analysis on the task.
 The "Apply" step was then done as before.

 ### Demonstrator 2 - Integrating into an App-development Environment

 In March 2025, GitHub Next developed an EEA addition to a prototype of [GitHub Spark](https://githubnext.com/projects/github-spark), which at the time of writing is a prototypical web-based IDE for small-scale client-side app development.
 The EEA addition allows users to extract specs from code, edit them, and apply changes to the codebase.

 The following video shows a user using the EEA addition to add a new feature to an app.
-The user enters a pivot, extracts a specification, edits it, and applies changes to the codebase using a SWE-agent.

 https://github.com/user-attachments/assets/73609a7e-ee0e-4eba-bb88-635cef3fea93